oconnor0/BeaconRoad/CoreRules.md

         * `[ ]` Slam and Bash (8 clock) - The target is *slammed* 10' per attacking action dot instead of *pushed*.

 * Block
-    * Requires: BODY d4, Skirmish 1, *defensive* weapon.
+    * Requires: BODY d4, Skirmish 1, *Defensive* weapon.
     * Cost: Reaction, Stress 1.
     * Trigger: You or an adjacent ally are hit by an attack.
     * Effect: Make a melee defensive action roll (Skirmish/BODY!) and use that instead of the targeted defense.
+    * Upgrades:
+        * `[ ]` Aggravating Block (6 Clock) - The attacker suffers Non-lethal Psychic damage equal to the amount that your Action Roll exceeds the Attack Roll.

 * Charge
     * Requires: BODY d4, *melee* weapon.